Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 11. Resurrection
 Episodes: 43, 44, 45, 46, 47, 48, 49, 50

-Jax Tomasina and Minia goes on to fight Max who is being controlled by Spike
+Jax Tomasina goes on to fight Max who is being controlled by Spike

 It seems like Spike is about to succumb to his own weapon but it is Bursun taking over his body

-Minia serving as the breacher succesully plants the virus in Spike this frees Bursun or Airiona turns on Spike and she does it or helps Minia
+Airiona turns on Spike and she succesully plants the virus in Spike this frees Bursun

 Bursun stops the wrath of Max with ease